 Polycarbonate roofs generally achieve a U value between 1.5-2.4, whereas some glass products, such as Atlas conservatory roofs, have U values as low as 0.95.
 This means that high-performance glass roofs will maintain a more consistent temperature, whether it’s a cold winters day or a beautiful summer afternoon.

 Which is more durable?

 Polycarbonate is a durable product by nature, however, they are disposed to damage and leaks in the harsh winter weather over time.
 Glass roofs are less prone to wear and tear and less likely to scratch over its lifetime.

 Which looks better?

+This ultimately comes down to personal preference.
+Polycarbonate is notorious for its poor ability to keep out the noise of rain or a loud storm, meaning glass will make those stormy conditions more bearable.
 Glass allows for a beautiful view of the night sky and lets in more natural light during the day than a polycarbonate roof.
-Polycarbonate is notorious for its poor ability to keep out the noise of rain or a loud storm, meaning glass will make those stormy conditions more bearable.